 - The use case should only describe what the system does and not how it is done which means it will not describe the design.
 It will act as a black box from the viewpoint of an actor.

-11. As a Business Analyst, what are your views on inter-organization migration of employees?_text]
+11. As a Business Analyst, what are your views on the inter-organization migration of employees?

-Well, sometime the problems declare their presence because of no other reason than no proper resources.
+Answer: Well, sometimes the problems declare their presence because of no other reason than no proper resources.
 In the current time, most of the members of a business workforce have good technical knowledge.
-Even employees have interest to work with other departments in some cases.
-Migrating the employees from one department to another is generally not common but is can solve a very large number of business problem if this is managed by team of experts.
-The Business Analysts often perform this task to get the best possible outcome.
-(Salesforce Business Analyst Training Online)
+Even employees have the interest to work with other departments in some cases.
+Migrating the employees from one department to another is generally not common but is can solve a very large number of a business problem if this is managed by a team of experts.
+Business Analysts often perform this task to get the best possible outcome (Salesforce Business Analyst Training Online)

-12. How can you say that a requirement is good or perfect?_text]
+12. How can you say that a requirement is good or perfect?

 Specific: The description of a requirement should be perfect and specific enough to understand it.